 The Product Tree Game: Our Favorite Way To Prioritize Features

-You’ll want to set aside an entire morning or afternoon for this riveting afternoon of discussion, debate and group prioritization.
+You’ll want to set aside an entire morning or afternoon for this riveting afternoon of discussion, debate and feature prioritization.

 How to run your session of the Product Tree Game

 - The Product Tree template (download below)

 The Product Tree is what you’ll use to run your session.
 It consists of four elements:

 - The trunk represents the core features already in your products.